takzen/vision-bdh/README.md

 ## Acknowledgments

-- Thanks to the original BDH authors for the innovative sparse transformer architecture
+- Original BDH authors for the innovative architecture
-- CIFAR-10 dataset provided by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton
+- CIFAR-10/100 datasets by Krizhevsky, Nair, and Hinton
-- PyTorch team for the excellent deep learning framework
+- PyTorch team for the deep learning framework
-- The broader ML research community for open-source tools and discussions
+- ML research community for open-source tools

 ---

 ## Contributing

-We welcome contributions!
-Areas of interest:
+We welcome contributions in:
-- 🐛 Bug fixes and code improvements
+- 🐛 Bug fixes
-- 📊 New experimental results (different datasets, architectures)
+- 📊 New experimental results
-- 🔬 Architecture variants and ablations
+- 🔬 Architecture variants
-- 📝 Documentation enhancements
+- 📝 Documentation
-- 🎨 Visualization and analysis tools
+- 🎨 Visualization tools
 - ⚡ Performance optimizations

-Please feel free to:
+Please:
-- Open issues for bugs, questions, or feature requests
+- Open issues for bugs/questions
-- Submit pull requests with improvements
+- Submit pull requests
-- Share your experimental results and insights
+- Share experimental insights
-- Join discussions about sparse transformers for vision
+- Join discussions about sparse transformers

 ---

 ## License

-This project is released under the MIT License.
-See `LICENSE` file for details.
+MIT License - See `LICENSE` file for details.

 ---